Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-Despite the unquestionable experimental advantages, the existing MAPS technology poses challenges associated with the specific conditions of electron-ion collisions and the stringent experimental constraints posed by the EIC physics program.
+Despite clear advantages, current MAPS face challenges under electron-ion collision conditions and EIC-driven constraints.
 Because it was designed for the extreme hit densities in ultra-relativistic lead-lead (PbPb) collisions at the LHC, MOSAIX employs eight high-speed links ($5.12$–$10.24~\mathrm{Gb/s}$) to cope with a massive aggregate output bandwidth per sensor segment of $\mathcal{O}(30)\mathrm{Gb/s}$~\cite{Dorosz:2024hme,ITS3_TDR}.
 Since the rate of truly hadronic PbPb collisions at the LHC is relatively low (about $50~\mathrm{kHz}$), the sensor was designed to operate with a relatively long integration time of $2~\mu\mathrm{s}$\footnote{Integration time is defined as the time interval during which a pixel is active and integrates charge.}.
 Finally, MOSAIX was designed for a small-sized tracking detector (ITS3) composed of only three small layers ($R<4~\mathrm{cm}$) with no forward disks, providing ample space for the large amount of services and cabling needed to power the sensors, and to route the data flow out of the experimental area.
 In electron–proton and electron–ion collisions at the EIC, the typical event multiplicity is about two orders of magnitude smaller than one hadronic lead-lead collision at the LHC.
 On the other hand, the typical interaction rate of deep-inelastic scattering (DIS) events considered in the ePIC design is about $500~\mathrm{kHz}$, which calls for shorter integration times for the vertexing and tracking detectors.
 The need for differential measurements as a function of both transverse momentum and pseudorapidity forces the experimental collaborations to build a much larger, nearly hermetic detector with forward disks, and substantially strengthens the constraints on minimizing the material budget introduced by cabling, services, and cooling systems, especially at forward pseudorapidities.